QUT: A Unit Testing Framework for Quantum Subroutines: Threats to Validity

 \section{Threats to Validity}

-While the evaluations of usability, accuracy, and performance offer valuable insights into the effectiveness of the proposed testing framework, several threats to validity must be considered when interpreting these results. \paragraph{Internal Validity} The internal validity of the usability evaluation may be influenced by subjective choices in complexity measurement, such as using the number of lines of code or imported entities as proxies.
+The validity of the usability evaluation may be influenced by somewhat subjective choices in complexity measurement, such as using the number of lines of code or imported entities.
 Although these are reasonable indicators, they may not fully capture the cognitive load or learning curve experienced by users.
 Furthermore, no user studies or empirical testing with real developers were conducted to verify whether the observed improvements translate into a better user experience in practice.
-In the accuracy evaluation, internal validity may also be affected by the assumption that the selected "correct" and "faulty" subroutines are representative of real-world testing scenarios.
-If these subroutines do not reflect the types of errors commonly encountered in practical quantum software development, the conclusions drawn may lack general applicability. \paragraph{External Validity} Although the experiments were performed using a realistic simulator that incorporates noise, performance and confidence metrics may vary across different hardware platforms.
-As such, the results may not generalize to other quantum devices or future architectures.
+In mutation testing, internal validity may also be affected by the assumption that the selected dataset - consisting of two-qubit subroutines with one- and two-qubit gates - is sufficiently representative to capture the most common code mutations arising from hardware and human errors.